Making Sense of Your Financial Aid Award Letter: What do the numbers mean?

 However, if your first-choice college isn’t the one that’s given you the best financial aid package, then you might want to consider writing a financial aid appeal letter to request more award money and bring down your net cost of attendance.

-There might be additional expenses over and above what the college has included in their Cost of Attendance calculation.
-This might include transportation (car, bus, gas), technology (such as a laptop or tablet, software), or school supplies (pens, notebooks, backpack, etc.).
+There might be additional expenses over and above what the college has included in their Cost of Attendance calculation–like materials to make costumes for theme parties, or extra supplies to improve your productivity (like a laptop stand).

 You have a few options in covering these extra expenses.
 You can work part-time, tap into your existing savings account, or apply for scholarships and/or student loans.
 Keep in mind, scholarships are free money, while loans require you to pay back the money with an interest rate.